theharveyz/cms/intl.en-US/User Guide/Custom monitoring/Report monitoring data.md

 # Report monitoring data {#concept_b2h_ddb_5db .concept}

-This topic describes how to report custom monitoring data.

 Custom monitoring allows you to customize metrics and alarm rules to meet your business requirements.
 Custom monitoring provides API operations for reporting monitoring data.
 You can use the API operations to report collected time series data to CloudMonitor \(CMS\).
 You can also configure alarm rules to receive notifications of corresponding exceptions.

-CloudMonitor provides API operations, Java SDKs, and Alibaba Cloud command line interface \(CLI\) for reporting data.
+CloudMonitor provides API operations, Java SDKs, and Alibaba Cloud command-line interface \(CLI\) for reporting data.

 ## Limits {#section_q4b_znk_zdb .section}